holdenellismain/ProfessorRatingModel/README.md

 ## Goals
 - Summarize [UCSB Grades Dataset](courseGrades.csv) by professor.
 - Scrape data from [ratemyprofessor.com](ratemyprofessor.com) for each relevant professor.
-- Create a model to predict professor ratings based on the data.

 ## Skills/Tools Used

 - Object Oriented Programming in C++
 - CSV file manipulation using C++
 - HTML Scraping with BeautifulSoup in Python
-- Analysis and linear modeling with R
+- Analysis and with R

 ## Steps
 1. Starting with the [original dataset](data/courseGrades.csv) for each line in the csv